 10-year Housing and Homelessness Plan

-The Progress Report 2014 has been received by members of the Joint Services Steering Committee (on June 11, 2015).
-This report shows the first year's progress towards reaching the outcomes in the 10-year Housing and Homelessness Plan for Peterborough (2014 to 2024).
+The Progress Report 2015 has been received by members of the Joint Services Steering Committee (on June 9, 2016).
+This report shows the second year's progress towards reaching the outcomes in the 10-year Housing and Homelessness Plan for Peterborough (2014 to 2024).

 It captures key accomplishments under nine (9) of the twenty (20) commitments set out in the Plan.
-They range from engaging people who use housing and homelessness support services to helping developers to plan and complete new affordable rental housing developments.
+They range from creating 43 new units of affordable housing to helping move eight (8) people who were homeless into permanent housing.
 Thanks to the contribution from internal and external stakeholders, this Progress Report provides an update on our work.
-A Source List document for the data included in the report is available for reference.

 Looking for more information?